gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 <code>&lt;script&gt;</code> tags default to having JavaScript in them.
 You can put no type or you can put <code>type="javascript"</code> or
 <code>type="text/javascript"</code> and the browser will interpret the
 contents as JavaScript.
-If you put anything for else for <code>type</code> the browser ignores the contents of the script tag.
+If you put anything else for <code>type</code> the browser ignores the contents of the script tag.
 In other words <code>type="notjs"</code>
 or <code>type="foobar"</code> have no meaning as far as the browser is concerned.</p>